|

 presumes self-love as an unquestioned principle of human behavior and urges us

+to combine this with loving others."
 In many cases, hostility to religion can cause and otherwise brilliant person

 to wear blinders.
 This is glaringly obvious in the case of Richard Dawkins,